robbievanleeuwen/section-properties/docs/source/rst/analysis.rst

 and moments.
 Executing this method returns a :class:`~sectionproperties.analysis.section.StressResult` object which stores the section stresses and provides stress plotting functions.

-..  note:: A geometric and warping analysis must be performed on the Section object before a stress analysis is carried out.
+..  note:: A geometric analysis must be performed on the Section object before a stress analysis is carried out.
+Further, if the shear force or twisting moment is non-zero a warping analysis must also be performed.

 ..  warning:: The stress analysis in *sectionproperties* is linear-elastic and does not account for the yielding of materials or any non-linearities.